-I love show tunes, The New Yorker, coconut-themed desserts and dark films about family dysfunction.
-I once wrote a book about central bank reform but please don’t tell anybody.
-I do not like miso soup, animated television shows or men in sandals.
+Fun Facts: I share a birthday with Rosa Parks.
+I love show tunes, The New Yorker, coconut-themed desserts, and dark films about family dysfunction.
+I do not like miso soup, animated television shows, or men in sandals.